DLR-RB/mosdl/README.md

 * `<xml>`: Optional.
 Set to `true` if you want to generate the service description XML files.
 * `<mosdl>`: Optional.
 Set to `true` if you want to generate the service description MOSDL files.
 * `<xsd>`: Optional.
 Set to `true` if you want to generate XSD files for data structures contained in the service descriptions.
+* `<xsdBodyTypes>`: Optional.
+Set to `true` if you want to generate specialized non-standard message body XSD types for operations (only applicable when generating XSD files).
 * `<skipValidation>`: Optional.
 Set to `true` if you want to skip validation of XML input and output files against the service schema.
 * `<docType>`: Optional, one of `BULK` (default), `INLINE` or `SUPPRESS`.
 Use`BULK` to create bulk operation documentation using tags for messages, parameters and errors.
 Use `INLINE` if you want to attach documentation directly to these elements instead of using special tags.
 Set to `SUPPRESS` if you want to strip documentation when creating MOSDL files.
 Also controls documentation generation for XSD files, but there is no difference between `BULK` and `INLINE`.
 Has no effect if no MOSDL or XSD files are created.